hide-dog/general_2d_NS/README.md

 # general_2d_NS

 How to use this code
-1 Put general_2d_NS anywhere you want
+1 Put "general_2d_NS" anywhere you want
-2 Change the src_path in general_2d_NS.jl
+2 Change the src_path in "general_2d_NS.jl"
 　　Specify the absolute path up to and including the src folder
-3 Change the number of cells etc. in pre.jl and run
+3 Change the number of cells etc. in "pre.jl" and run
 4 Specify the number of threads by running the following at the windows command prompt
   However, due to the small number of grids, 2 or 1 is fine
 　　set JULIA_NUM_THREADS=1
-5 Run general_2d_NS.jl
+5 Run "general_2d_NS.jl"
-6 Run post.jl
+6 Run "post.jl"
 7 Post_result folder has the result, visualize them using paraview

 コードの使い方